Afghanistan Evacuees Depart NAS Sigonella for U.S.

 |High-Res.
 Downloads:

-This work, Afghanistan Evacuees Depart NAS Sigonella for U.S., by PO1 Daniel Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Afghanistan Evacuees Depart NAS Sigonella for U.S., by PO2 Anthony Collier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT